StoryCorps Legacy Intern

 Projects may include, but will not be limited to:

-- Research and identify organizations serving people with life-threatening conditions and their families throughout the country
+- Research and identify organizations serving people with serious illness and their families throughout the country

 - Prepare materials for Legacy Partner Training Days